-After trying out several diets and exercise plans, we find out that it’s not so easy to lose weight.
+After trying out several diets and exercise plans, we discover that losing weight is not easy.
 In this article, we will share with you the body’s mechanisms to manage energy and the science behind losing weight.
 Learning about the role of hormones in weight management can help you to reprogram your body to shed a few pounds easily and effectively.

 Eating less, skipping meals, and going for a walk are all great but not enough to keep your waistline in check.
 This is especially true as we get older since metabolism slows down, making it more challenging to lose weight.